Collisional and radiative energy loss in small systems: Energy loss model

 For large systems, using the Glauber model for the collision geometry is standard, with Wood-Saxon distributions for the nucleon density inside the heavy ions \cite{Glauber:1970jm,Miller:2007ri}.
 For small \collFour{p}{d}{He3}{A} collisions, the Glauber model cannot be applied in its most simple form since one expects subnucleonic features of the proton to be important \cite{Schenke:2020mbo}.
 Additionally, one may treat the subsequent evolution of the medium in a more sophisticated way than simply assuming a Bjorken expansion of the initial Glauber model geometry as was done, e.g., in \cite{Wicks:2005gt}.
 In this work, we will use collision profiles generated with \cite{Schenke:2020mbo} and sourced from \cite{shen_private_communication}.
 In these calculations, initial conditions are given by the IP-Glasma model \cite{Schenke:2012hg, Schenke:2012wb}, which are then evolved with the \texttt{MUSIC} \cite{Schenke:2010rr,Schenke:2011bn, Schenke:2010nt} viscous relativistic (2+1)D hydrodynamics code, followed by UrQMD microscopic hadronic transport \cite{Bass:1998ca, Bleicher:1999xi}.

 Consistent with our previous work \cite{Faraday:2023mmx} we use only the initial temperature profile $T(\tau = \tau_0 = 0.4~\mathrm{fm})$ for our collision geometry, where $\tau_0$ is the turn-on time for hydrodynamics.
 The collision geometry used for all results presented in this work is, therefore, effectively IP-Glasma initial conditions \cite{Schenke:2012hg, Schenke:2012wb} coupled with Bjorken expansion time dependence, unless otherwise stated.
+Future work \cite{Bert:2024} will incorporate the full hydrodynamic evolution, where results for small systems may require (3+1D) hydrodynamics, as suggested by its significance for flow observables in small systems \cite{Zhao:2022ayk, Zhao:2022ugy}.

 From HTL perturbation theory \cite{Blaizot:2001nr} one may derive the leading order expression for the Debye mass

 The QGP is treated as an ultrarelativistic mixture of a Fermi and Bose gas with zero chemical potential, following \cite{Wicks:2005gt, Horowitz:2010dm, Faraday:2023mmx, Wicks:2008zz}.
 Then